zeptofs/nz-api-documentation/source/index.html.md

     * Sandbox IP: `13.237.142.60`
     * Production IPs: `52.64.11.67` and `13.238.78.114`

-<div class="middle-header">System Status</div>

-Check the platform status, or subscribe to receive notifications at [status.split.cash](https://status.split.cash/).
-If you would like to check platform status programmatically, please refer to [status.split.cash/api](https://status.split.cash/api).

 <div class="middle-header">Breaking Changes</div>

 A breaking change is assumed to be: